All Episodes

 Obama, I think he better start using some of his illegal campaign stash to give away some free P. Diddy CDs at the polling places.

-Yesterday on this program, ladies and gentlemen, we once again dissected Barack Obama and his speech or his radio interview in Chicago in 2001, uh, talking about how the Bill of Rights is uh negative rights as far as the government is concerned, doesn't give the uh the government enough power to do things for you to you or whatever.
+Yesterday on this program, ladies and gentlemen, we once again dissected Barack Obama and his speech or his radio interview in Chicago in 2001 talking about how the Bill of Rights is negative rights as far as the government is concerned.

-Mentioned then that Marcy Captor from Ohio was proposing a second Bill of Rights because the first bill of rights limits government.
+Mentioned then that Marcy Kaptur from Ohio was proposing a second Bill of Rights because the first Bill of Rights limits government.

-So we needed a second bill of rights that doesn't limit government that takes the limitations away from it.
+So we need a second Bill of Rights that doesn't limit government, that takes the limitations away from it.

-Now, first, on this this this hypnotic induction that the American Association of Physicians and Searchins has put out.
+Now, first, on this hypnotic induction that the American Association of Physicians and Surgeons has put out, I've now double-checked this.

 And so maybe it is hypnosis.